 By TBD at UASG

 Internationalized Domain Names (IDNs) are growing in popularity, a testament to their role in the expansion of the global Internet and the value they provide in connecting non-English speakers to the Web.
 However, you may have noticed a renewed focus over the past week of a script mixing technique that phishing scammers could potentially use to trick Internet users into visiting malicious websites.
 This phishing method takes advantage of the fact that characters from various languages and scripts are sometimes visually similar to each other.
-For example, the Cyrillic “а” and the ASCII “a” look virtually identical.
+For example, the Cyrillic “а” and the Latin “a” look virtually identical.
 This technique is known as a homograph attack.

-Homographic phishing efforts associated with IDNs are not new.
+Homographic phishing efforts associated with IDNs are not new and rare.
 In fact, they date back to the early 2000s.
 Registries have since implemented policies that preclude mixing scripts within a domain name label.

 While this issue should be taken seriously and serves as an important reminder of consumer safety, various IDN and anti-abuse groups are actively working to mitigate potential threats, and there are already certain browser-set protections in place.
 In the meantime, Internet users should practice the same basic security hygiene that is always recommended: avoid clicking suspicious links, and use a good password manager that will only enter login credentials on trusted sites.